-For honest and ethical appraisals, count on REID E. CHOATE & ASSOCIATES, LLC
+Honesty and Integrity: REID E. CHOATE & ASSOCIATES, LLC

-Appraising is typically a long term career.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can certainly be called a profession rather than a trade.
-In our field, as with any profession, we are bound by an ethical code.
+We consider our our business a profession.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+So it goes without question in this day and age that real estate appraisal can unquestionably be dubbed a profession rather than a trade.
+In our field, as with any profession, we have a strict ethical code.

-In some cases appraisers will have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
+In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, both sellers and buyers, or others.
 Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary responsibility is limited to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.
+An appraiser's fiduciary responsibility is limited to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.

-Appraisers also have standards outside of boundaries of clients and others.
-For example, appraisers must store their work files for at least five years - at REID E. CHOATE & ASSOCIATES, LLC you can rest assured that we stick to that rule.
+Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must keep their work files for at least five years - something else REID E. CHOATE & ASSOCIATES, LLC takes very seriously.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") clearly describes a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are working hard to get you an accurate home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.

 With REID E. CHOATE & ASSOCIATES, LLC, you won't have any doubts that you're getting 100 percent ethical, professional service.